sheodox/dotfiles/README.md

 # sheodox dotfiles

-To install install make and git, clone this repository to your home folder then run either `make home-desktop` or `make work-desktop`.
+To install first install `make` and `git`, clone this repository to your home folder then run either `make home-desktop` or `make work-desktop`.
 The only difference between those is the selection of apps installed, the home version includes more apps for gaming and chat.

 ## Japanese IME

 The `mozc` Japanese IME is installed along with Fcitx5 with either of the desktop commands.
-After rebooting you can launch Fcitx5 Configuration and add the `mozc` input method.
-Then on the "Global Options" tab set the "Trigger Input Method" hotkey to whatever you're used to.
-The settings default the toggle button to Right Shift.
+These dotfiles default the toggle button to Right Shift.

 ## Shortcuts